 Which telco is best for features?

-Telstra also offers data-free streaming of Apple Music.
+For music lovers, Telstra might interest you.
+Telstra offers data-free streaming of Apple Music.
 Add-on data-free entertainment streaming is also available from Vodafone, again with prices starting from $5 monthly.

 If you are looking into the iPhone XS, you do have plenty of options from the big three telcos.
-Whether you want to keep your plan on the cheaper end of the spectrum or if you want huge data and lots of extras, it’s always worth comparing your options to find which provider has the best iPhone XS plan to suit you.
+Whether you want to keep your plan on the cheaper end of the spectrum or if you want huge data and lots of extras, it’s always worth weighing up your phone plan options to find which provider has the best iPhone XS plan to suit you.